vinavfx/ComfyUI-for-Nuke/README.md

 3 - Ksampler only works with images with a multiple of 8, add the '<b>PrepareImageForLatent</b>' reformat before passing the image to latent, only if your image does not match the resolution.

+3 - Latent images only work with formats with multiple of 8, add the '<b>PrepareImageForLatent</b>' node before passing the image to latent, and in the same node there is a button to create a restore node, put it on the image after inference to restore.

 4 - To load all ComfyUI nodes when Nuke starts, change the '<b>update_menu_at_start</b>' variable in the [__init__.py](./__init__.py) file

 5 - To use Switch on ComfyUI nodes use '<b>SwitchAny</b>' as ComfyUI switch nodes don't work